cqse/teamscale-javascript-profiler/README.md

 All tags are built automatically using [Github Actions](https://github.com/cqse/teamscale-jacoco-agent/actions) with the release binaries being uploaded to the GitHub Releases, NpmJs, and DockerHub.

 Only use official releases in production.

+### Versioning

+We generally stick to Semantic Versioning.
+However, we might release new versions of packages even if they do not contain any changes.
+We do this to identify packages of the JavaScript Profiler that are intended to be used in combination and that are compatible to each other.

 ## Contributing